SkeldJS/SkeldJS/pages/Writing Custom Protocol Messages.md

 for more information.

-Using the above classes rather than extending [BaseMessage](https://skeldjs.github.io/SkeldJS/classes/protocol.basemessage.html) means that you don't need to specify the message type, since they will be set to `option`, `root`, `gamedata` and `rpc` respectfullys if you extend them.
+Using the above classes rather than extending [BaseMessage](https://skeldjs.github.io/SkeldJS/classes/protocol.basemessage.html) means that you don't need to specify the message type, since they will be set to `option`, `root`, `gamedata` and `rpc` respectfully if you extend them.

 The Deserialize and Serialize methods take 3 parameters, a [HazelReader](https://skeldjs.github.io/SkeldJS/classes/util.hazelreader.html) or [HazelWriter](https://skeldjs.github.io/SkeldJS/classes/util.hazelwriter.html)